genropy/genropy_saved/docs/genro/webpage_elements/form/form_widgets/button.rst

     dataController, using the following syntax::

         pane.dataController('write-JS-Here!',_fired="^startJS")     # in place of "write-JS-here" you have
-                                                                    #     to write some Javascript code
+                                                                    #     to write some javascript code
         pane.button('Unleash the dataController!',fire='^startJS')  # when this button is clicked, the JS wrote in the
                                                                     #     dataController will be executed